FBDev64/Airlib/README.md

 # Airlib

-Library for Console game development.
+A development library for terminal-based applications and games.

 ## Technical Badges